V

 There are no significant year-round populations of veery.
 As a result, nearly every population will migrate, and they will do so around the same time and along similar routes.

-Most often, individuals migrate from their breeding grounds through eastern North America and South America in order to winter in Brazil.
+Most often, individuals migrate from their breeding grounds through eastern North America and South America to winter in Brazil.
 At the end of winter, they will make a similar trek to return north.

 Unlike many thrushes, thanks to their strong wings and optimized energy consumption, veeries can migrate along transoceanic routes.